 Experimental protocol

 This study was carried out in accordance with the recommendations of the Northwestern University Institutional Review Board with written informed consent from all subjects.
-Following IRB approval, 10 able-bodied subjects (7 male, 3 female; 23-29 years, 160-193 cm, 54-95 kg) completed the experiment. and are similar to muscle sites used by (Sylos-Labini et al., 2014), seniam.org.
-We palpated to locate the muscle belly and oriented the electrode along the primary fiber direction (Kendall et al., 2005), placementIn an experimental session, each subject completed approximately 25 repetitions of a circuit consisting of walking on level ground, ascending/descending a ramp with a 10° slope, and ascending/descending a four-step staircase.
-Subjects were instructed to freely transition between activity modes at their self-selected speed.
-The experimenter labeled the true locomotor intent of the subject using a key fob.

-Bilateral EMG signals were recorded using bipolar surface electrodes (DE2.1; Delsys, Boston, MA, USA) from the same seven muscles in each leg: tibialis anterior (TA), medial gastrocnemius (MG), soleus (SOL), vastus lateralis (VL), rectus femoris (RF), biceps femoris (BF), and semitendinosus (ST).
-These muscles are a subset of the uniarticular and biarticular muscles spanning the ankle, knee, and hip.
-Electrode placement was guided by the Surface ElectroMyoGraphy for the Non-Invasive Assessment of Muscles (SENIAM) standards and verified by having subjects perform maximum voluntary contractions.
+Following IRB approval, 10 able-bodied subjects (7 male, 3 female; 23-29 years, 160-193 cm, 54-95 kg) completed the experiment.
+Before walking, subjects were instrumented bilaterally with wearable sensors to measure lower limb muscle activity and joint and limb kinematics.
+EMG signals were recorded using bipolar surface electrodes (DE2.1; Delsys, Boston, MA, USA) from the same seven muscles in each leg: tibialis anterior (TA), medial gastrocnemius (MG), soleus (SOL), vastus lateralis (VL), rectus femoris (RF), biceps femoris (BF), and semitendinosus (ST).
+These muscles were chosen because they are in part responsible for hip and knee flexion/extension and ankle plantarflexion/dorsiflexion, movements that are commonly assisted by wearable devices.
+They are also relatively easy to target when facing the subject from in front and behind and are similar to muscle sites used by (Sylos-Labini et al., 2014).
+Electrode placement was guided by the Surface ElectroMyoGraphy for the Non-Invasive Assessment of Muscles (SENIAM, seniam.org) standards.
+We palpated to locate the muscle belly and oriented the electrode along the primary fiber direction (Kendall et al., 2005), and verified placement by having subjects perform maximum voluntary contractions.
+The muscle sites were prepared by removing excess hair and the skin was cleaned by mildly scrubbing with an alcohol wipe.
+Sensors were attached to the skin with a double-sided adhesive.
 Signals were amplified by 1000x, hardware band-pass filtered between 20-450 Hz (Bagnoli 16, Delsys), and sampled at 1 kHz.

-Bilateral joint kinematic signals (sagittal plane only) were recorded using electrogoniometers (SG150; Biometrics Ltd, Newport, UK) placed along the knee and ankle and sampled at 500 Hz.
+Joint kinematic signals (sagittal plane only) were recorded using electrogoniometers (SG150; Biometrics Ltd, Newport, UK) placed along the knee and ankle and sampled at 500 Hz.
 6-DOF (tri-axial accelerometer and gyroscope) IMU’s were placed bilaterally on the subjects’ thigh (below RF EMG electrode) and shank (adjacent to TA EMG electrode) and sampled at 500 Hz (MPU-9250; Invensense, San Jose, CA, USA).
 All signals were simultaneously recorded with a custom 16-bit data acquisition device that permits multi-rate sampling.
+We chose these wearable sensors because they are analogous to sensors commonly embedded in prostheses, orthoses, and exoskeletons (such as joint position encoders and shank/thigh IMU’s) and are more easily integrated with existing device-based sensorization in a hypothetical hybrid system.
+Other force and interaction torque sensors such as load cells and strain gauges were excluded because they are not as relevant for our device-agnostic approach and are more difficult to integrate if not already embedded in the device.

-We chose /are integrated in a hypothetical hybrid systemintegrateembedded in theTo facilitate integration with our data acquisition software, all wearable sensors were used in a tethered setup; as a drawback, fully instrumenting one leg took up to an hour.
-The full instrumentation setup is shown for a representative subject in Figure 1 (top, middle). step-over-step using a data collection procedure previously described in (Young et al., 2014)main while t
+To facilitate integration with our data acquisition software, all wearable sensors were used in a tethered setup; as a drawback, fully instrumenting one leg took up to an hour.
+The full instrumentation setup is shown for a representative subject in Figure 1 (top, middle).
+Prior to data collection, the goniometers were calibrated while the subject was in the upright standing position.
+In an experimental session, each subject completed approximately 25 repetitions of a circuit consisting of walking on level ground (LW), ascending/descending a ramp with a 10° slope (RA/RD), and ascending/descending a four-step staircase (SA/SD) step-over-step using a data collection procedure previously described in (Young et al., 2014).
+These activities were chosen because they encompass the main types of terrain likely encountered in community ambulation.
+Subjects were instructed to freely transition between activity modes at their self-selected speed while the experimenter labeled the true locomotor intent of the subject using a key fob.

 Signal processing